ssui07/Data-2020-Midterm-Group-8/README.md

 ### White People Percentage vs. Income
 ![WhiteMap](/White.png)

 The regions with more white people tends to earn higher income.

 ### Professional(Management,business,science and arts) Jobs vs. Income
 ![ProfessionalMap](/Professional.png)
+The professional rate has a positive correlation with the income

 ## Conclusions & Implications